Tatmash/Arithmetic_Expressions/README.md

 This class makes use of some of the desired functionalities of our data structure in its main method.
 I had the opportunity of testing my implementation by running main.

 ## What was I required to do?
+I was required to create a class ExpressionTest as a test suite, in the format of JUnit version 4.
-In was required to extend a given inheritance hierarchy further: to introduce an additional class "Variable" to represent variables with a String to identify them.
+I was also required to extend a given inheritance hierarchy further: to introduce an additional class "Variable" to represent variables with a String to identify them.
 Moreover, I was required to add a class "Substitution" whose objects represent finite mappings from Variables to Expressions.

 For example, a Substitution can map variable "x" to an IntExpression "2" and variable "y" to a PlusExpression "a+b".
 The idea is that a Substitution describes which Expressions are supposed to replace Variables in an Expression.